 Our kids are not okay.
 And, frankly, a lot of adults need more support, too.
 Our public mental health system is hemorrhaging workers, and we need major reform and significant funding for the system to support overwhelmed social workers, psychologists, paraprofessionals and others in the mental health field.

-As a Board Member at CMHA-CEI, Emily Stivers is working on real solutions including preventive interventions in schools and youth centers, a Mobile Crisis Unit, and progressive raises and recruitment and retention bonuses to encourage more workers to enter the mental health care field – and stay in it.
+As a Board Member, Board Secretary and Chair of Finance at the Community Mental Health Authority of Clinton, Eaton and Ingham Counties (CMHA-CEI), Emily Stivers is working on real solutions including lobbying efforts to make sure Shirkey won't have the votes for his privatization bills; preventive interventions in schools and youth centers; a Mobile Crisis Unit to respond to urgent calls; and progressive raises and recruitment and retention bonuses to encourage more workers to enter the mental health care field – and stay in it.

 Equity & Inclusion

 Representation matters.
 As the first openly bisexual woman on the Ingham County Board of Commissioners, Emily Stivers has championed gender-neutral restrooms on County property and employment protections not just for County workers, but for any vendors doing business with the County.

 Black Lives Matter.
 Emily Stivers supports smart criminal justice reform including eliminating cash bail and decriminalizing substance abuse, and partnerships between health professionals and police departments – so that non-violent offenders aren't met with armed police officers, and substance abusers go to rehab instead of prison.